About colour theory

 - The difference between additive and subtractive colour mixing.

-- Systems and rules for mixing different media and applying them to fabrics, interiors and vehicles.
+- Systems and rules for mixing different and applying them to different materials such as fabrics, interiors and vehicles.

 - Creating colour palettes, gamuts and colour guides.